microsoft/GraphEngine/doc/TSL/tsl-basics.md

 ---

 Identifiers are case-sensitive in TSL.
 Any legal C# identifier is legal in TSL.
 Line comments starting with `//` and block comments surrounded by `/*` and `*/` are supported.
-The syntax of TSL is similar to that of struct construct in C/C++ or C#.
+The syntax of TSL is similar to that of the _struct_ construct in C/C++ or C#.

-The reserved keywords in TSL consists of three parts: all C# keywords, TSL keywords, and primitive data types.
+The reserved keywords in TSL include: C# keywords,
+TSL keywords, and primitive data types.

 {% include tsl-keywords.html %}